Topology optimization of contact-aided compliant mechanisms for tracing multi-kink paths

 \subsection{Contact finite element analysis formulation}

 Herein, self and mutual contact modes are permitted.
-We assume frictionless and adhesionless contact formulation, as we present in our previous study, that friction does not play considerable roles in applications with path generation~\cite{kumar2021topology}.
+We assume frictionless and adhesionless contact.
+As we present in our previous study, friction does not play considerable roles in applications with path generation~\cite{kumar2021topology}.
 Contact is modeled using the augmented Lagrange multiplier method with the Uzawa-type algorithm.
 Segment-to-segment contact analysis is considered.
-The classical penalty method is used to determine contact traction in the inner loop of contact formulation, whereas, in the outer loop, the Lagrange multiplier is updated. $\bm{t}_c$, contact traction is determined in terms of normal gap $g_n=(\bm{x} -\bm{x}_\text{p})\cdot\bm{n}_\text{p}$ as
+The classical penalty method is used to determine contact traction in the inner loop of the contact formulation, whereas, in the outer loop, the Lagrange multiplier is updated.
+The contact traction, $\bm{t}_\text{c}$, is determined in terms of normal gap $g_n=(\bm{x} -\bm{x}_\text{p})\cdot\bm{n}_\text{p}$ as

-where $\bm{x}_\text{p}$ is the projection point of $\bm{x}$ on second contact surface. $\mathbf{n}_p$ is the unit normal at the projection point $\bm{x}_\text{p}$.
-With contact formulation, the discretized weak form of the mechanical equilibrium equation in a global sense can be written as
+where $\bm{x}_\text{p}$ is the projection point of $\bm{x}$ on the neighboring contact surface. $\mathbf{n}_p$ is the unit normal at the projection point $\bm{x}_\text{p}$.
+With this contact formulation, the discretized weak form of the mechanical equilibrium equation in a global statement is